Coastal Florida Seafood Boil And Tablescape!

 Shrimp and Lobster tails are my favorite….though the stone crab is definitely right up at the top of the list.

-Unfortunately, this is also “Season”….simply put, a time when all the Northerners escape their cold and snow and come to Florida for sunny skies and warm sandy beaches.
+Unfortunately, Spring is still what we call “Season”….simply put, a time when all the Northerners escape their cold and snow and come to Florida for sunny skies and warm sandy beaches.

 Soooooo what does one do?